 Various companies have made linguistic and cultural errors when expanding their businesses into global markets.
 The lesson to avoid your own international marketing fails?
-It’s extremely important to localize your marketing materials by using professional translation and localization services from reputed language service providers!
+It’s extremely important to localize your marketing materials by using professional localization and translation services from reputed language service companies!

 Localize, Localize, Localize!

 Companies often make branding and brand image their top priority.
 If you are an international company, translation and localization services for your brand should also be a high priority.
 Direct translation of your marketing materials – without adapting them for your target audience – has proven to be not just ineffective but also detrimental to marketing a product abroad.